mrkalePhotonApp/watertank/README.md

 - The application reads from various sensors and publishes gained values in order to observe the cottage garden.

 - Observation sensors:
-  - Water level in water tank by ultrasonic sersor **HC-SR04** in centimeters within range 2 ~ 90 cm with resolution 1 cm.
+  - Water level in water tank by ultrasonic sersor **HC-SR04** in centimeters within range 2 ~ 95 cm with resolution 1 cm.
   - Rain intensity by analog resistive sensor board **YL-83** in bits within range 0 ~ 4095 with 12-bit resolution.
   - Ambient light intensity by analog sensor **TEMT6000** in bits within range 0 ~ 4095 with 12-bit resolution.
+  - For each sensor the trend is calculated in units change per minute.
+  - For each sensor the status is determined at trend calculation.
+  - For each sensor the long term minimal and maximal value in units is calculated.

 - System observation:
   - Number of boots since recent power-up.